Curry: East Asia

-Japanese curry is usually eaten as karē raisu – curry, rice, and often pickled vegetables, served on the same plate and eaten with a spoon, a common lunchtime canteen dish.
+Japanese curry is usually eaten as karē raisu （カレーライス ）– curry, rice, and often pickled vegetables, served on the same plate and eaten with a spoon, a common lunchtime canteen dish.
 It is less spicy and seasoned than Indian and Southeast Asian curries, being more of a thick stew than a curry.
 British people brought curry from the Indian colony back to Britain and introduced it to Japan during the Meiji period (1868 to 1912), after Japan ended its policy of national self-isolation (sakoku), and curry in Japan was categorised as a Western dish.
 Its spread across the country is attributed to its use in the Japanese Army and Navy which adopted it extensively as convenient field and naval canteen cooking, allowing even conscripts from the remotest countryside to experience the dish.
 The Japan Maritime Self-Defense Force traditionally have curry every Friday for lunch and many ships have their own recipes.
 The standard Japanese curry contains onions, carrots, potatoes, and sometimes celery, and a meat that is cooked in a large pot.
 Sometimes grated apples or honey are added for additional sweetness and other vegetables are sometimes used instead.

+In 1905, curry became affordable for the general population of Japan with the introduction of domestically produced curry powder.
+In the 1920s, the predecessors of today's well-known S&B Foods and House Foods began selling powdered curry powder.
+In the early 1900s, restaurants created various derivatives of curry rice.
+The first curry udon and curry soba were made in Tokyo or Osaka in 1904 or 1909.
+Curry udon and curry soba are made by soaking katsuobushi (dried bonito flakes) in boiling water to dissolve the umami components, adding curry to the broth, and then adding potato starch to thicken the broth and pour it over the udon or soba.